Antonio Azarola y Gresillón

 Antonio Azarola y Gresillón (1874 – 4 August 1936) was a Spanish Navy officer, rear admiral of the Spanish Republican Navy.
-He was executed by firing squad on 4 August 1936 at the Ferrol Naval Base in Galicia, NW Spain, by rebel Navy officers for refusing to join the coup of July 1936 against the Spanish Republic that triggered the Spanish Civil War.
+He was executed by firing squad on 4 August 1936 at the Ferrol Naval Base in Galicia in northwestern Spain by Nationalist navy officers for refusing to join the coup of July 1936 against the Spanish Republic that triggered the Spanish Civil War.

 Antonio Azarola had been the Minister of Defence of Spain between 30 December 1935 and 19 February 1936, during Manuel Portela Valladares tenure.

 Along with Captain Juan Sandalio Sánchez Ferragut, commander of Cruiser Almirante Cervera, and Lieutenant Luis Sánchez Pinzón, Azarola was one of the few top naval officers who stood steadfastly loyal to the Spanish Republic at the time of the Francoist rebellion at the Ferrol Naval base.

 Biography

 Antonio Azarola was born in Tafalla, Navarre in 1874.
 He belonged to a family of illustrious Spanish military men, part of which had emigrated to Uruguay.
 Along his early military career Azarola was named twice the adjutant of vice admiral Ricardo Fernández Gutiérrez de Celis, whose daughter, Carmen Fernández García-Zúñiga, he married.
 Azarola was a man of deep Christian convictions.

 Azarola was second in command of the Ferrol Naval Base, the most important Spanish Navy base in northern Spain, since November 1934.
 He was also the commander of the Naval Arsenal.

 Azarola was named undersecretary of the Naval Ministry of the Spanish Republic, Ministerio de Marina, the bureaucratic body that governed the naval and merchant marine forces of Spain.
 He rose later to minister under the cabinet presided by Manuel Portela Valladares between 30 December 1935 and 19 February 1936, the last cabinet before the 1936 elections.
 What would be the last Naval Plan of the Spanish Republic was drawn up towards the end of his tenure in January 1936, before the Civil War.
 The plan envisaged the construction of two destroyers and two gunboats, as well as other minor vessels.